int08h/blog/content/post/ode-to-a-vyukov-queue.md

 ## How bad is it really?

-Not so bad.
-Vulnerability is one instruction long.
+For this to occur in practice the enqueing thread must halt precisely after exchanging `tail` but before storing the new value of `next`.
+On x86_64 the window of vulnerability is one instructions long.
 In user-mode code how would one get there?

 # Serializable ain't so bad